The guidance below assumes you are preparing for a face-to-face hearing.

 When will the hearing be?

 Usually you won't get told the date of the hearing until 2-3 weeks before (you should be given at least 14 days’ notice unless you agreed to be given less on the form).
 However, it is useful to know how long you have to prepare for your appeal.
 You can phone the tribunal centre dealing with your appeal and ask them.
-They will be able to give you a rough idea.
-You may get re-routed to a call centre who then asks the tribunal centre to call you back later.
+They will usually be able to give you a rough idea.

 If you are not getting any professional help to prepare for the hearing, you might want to ask somebody else to help you.
 You may not need any help, but it might stop it from feeling too stressful.
 This is particularly useful if you are not very good with paperwork or deadlines.
 If you do think it might be useful, think about who you could ask - do you have a family member, friend, or someone who helps you who is good with paperwork and organising things?